 This process does not limit or impair the rights of any vendor to seek a review through other review processes or remedies of law through judicial or other processes.

-Complaints may not be made under the Vendor Complaint Process in relation to an ongoing procurement, unless the complaint concerns an alleged breach by PHSA of a federal or provincial trade agreement.
-All other complaints about an ongoing procurement may be referred to The Office of the Ombudsperson – BC or judicial or other processes generally available to vendors.
+may not be made under the Vendor Complaint Process in relation to an ongoing competitive procurement, unless the complaint concerns an alleged breach by PHSA Supply Chain of a federal or provincial trade agreement.

 2. Complaints during performance of a contract